-In this study, we describe a novel role for TRPV4 channels in histaminergic itch including ET-1 evoked itch.
-Importantly, TRPV4 expression and function in epidermal keratinocytes shows a robust contributory role to scratching behavior evoked by histaminergic pruritogens, not for the non-histaminergic chloroquine.
-This means that keratinocytes of the integument can function as itch generator cells, and that TRPV4 plays a significant signaling role in these cells in mediating histaminergic itch.
-Importantly, direct activation of TRPV4 by intradermal injection of TRPV4-activator, GSK101, led to scratching behavior, which critically depended on TRPV4expression in keratinocytes.
+In this study we describe a novel role for TRPV4 channels in histaminergic itch including ET-1-evoked itch.
+Importantly,

+TRPV4 expression and function in epidermal keratinocytes shows a robust contributory role to scratching behavior evoked by histaminergic pruritogens, not for the non-histaminergic chloroquine.
+This means that keratinocytes of the integument can function as itch generator cells and that TRPV4 plays a significant signaling role in these cells in mediating histaminergic itch.
+Importantly, direct activation of TRPV4 by intra-dermal injection of TRPV4 activator, GSK101, led to scratching behavior, which critically depended on TRPV4 expression in keratinocytes.
 This finding underscores the fundamental, hitherto unrecognized role of TRPV4 channels in epidermal keratinocytes in acute histaminergic itch.
-We recorded complementary findings in primary keratinocyte culture where we observed Ca++ transients in response to the same diverse histaminergic pruritogens that elicit scratching behavior dependent on keratinocyte-TRPV4.
-We found this Ca++ response to be mediated by TRPV4, which was activated by the respective pruritogens and their cognate keratinocyte-GPRs, or directly via selective chemical activator.
-In epidermal keratinocytes, Ca++ influx via TRPV4 elicits ERK phosphorylation as a downstream signaling event of the forefront pruritogen signaling discovered here.
-Topical transdermal inhibition of TRPV4 and its down-stream kinase target, MEK, which functions upstream of ERK phosphorylation, both showed robust anti-pruritic efficiency in mice challenged with histaminergic pruritogens.
-Activation of MEK-ERK signaling in keratinocytes is also known from non-itching skin conditions (53,54).
-We speculate that MEK-ERK activation by TRPV4 could be the important explanatory difference.
-This hypothetic concept will have to be tested in future studies.
-Our results argue for a novel translational-medical path of topical treatments to skin that target molecularly defined signaling mechanisms that modulate sensory transduction (55).
+We recorded complementary findings in primary keratinocyte culture where we observed Ca2+ transients in response to the same diverse histaminergic pruritogens that elicit scratching behavior dependent on keratinocyte-TRPV4.
+We found this Ca^{2+} response to be mediated by TRPV4, which was activated by the respective pruritogens and their cognate keratinocyte-G protein-coupled receptors or directly via selective chemical activator.
+In epidermal keratinocytes, Ca2+ influx via TRPV4 elicits ERK phosphorylation as a downstream signaling event of the forefront pruritogen signaling discovered here.
+Topical transdermal inhibition of TRPV4 and its downstream kinase target, MEK,